ROAResearch/yii2-migrate/README.md

 ### Create View Migrations

-You can use the `tecnocen\migrate\CreateViewMigration` to generate SQL views migrations.
+You can use the `roaresearch\yii2\migrate\CreateViewMigration` to generate SQL views migrations.

 ```php